The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Abstract

 \section{Abstract}

 {The High Time Resolution Universe (HTRU) survey is an all-sky survey looking for pulsars and other radio transients.
-A new single-pulse (SP) search pipeline is presented, tailored to the northern part of the HTRU survey collected with the 100\,m Effelsberg Radio Telescope.
-In a selection of this data, synthetic SPs are injected with frequency-time structures resembling those of the detected Fast Radio Burst (FRB) population and processed by the pipeline to characterize its performance.
-Therefore, several new software toolkits have been developed ({\tt FRBfaker} and {\tt RFIbye}) to enable the injection of SPs with complex frequency-time structures and cope with the Radio Frequency Interference (RFI) in the survey's data.
-The operation of these toolkits is described alongside the overall functionality of the SP pipeline.
+We present a new single-pulse (SP) search pipeline tailored to the northern part of the HTRU survey collected with the 100\,m Effelsberg Radio Telescope.
+In a selection of the data, synthetic SPs are injected with frequency-time structures resembling those of the detected fast radio burst population and processed by the pipeline to characterise its performance.
+Therefore, several new software toolkits have been developed ({\tt FRBfaker} and {\tt RFIbye}) to enable the injection of SPs with complex frequency-time structures and cope with the radio frequency interference (RFI) in the survey's data.
+We describe the operation of these toolkits alongside the overall functionality of the SP pipeline.
 Qualification of the pipeline confirmed that it is ready to process all the HTRU-North data.
-Additionally, the survey's sensitivity to SPs, the impact of RFI thereon, the performance of the deep-learning classifier \textsc{fetch}, and some insights that may be used to improve the pipeline's performance in the future are determined.
-Within the small data sample analysed, 21 known pulsars and a RRAT are detected.
+Additionally, we determine the survey's sensitivity to SPs, the impact of RFI thereon, the performance of the deep-learning classifier \textsc{fetch}, and some insights that may be used to improve the pipeline's performance in the future.
+Within the small data sample analysed, we detected 21 known pulsars and a rotating radio transient.
 In addition, eight faint SP trains that might originate from yet undiscovered neutron stars and 141 isolated SP candidates were discovered.}

 \keywords{methods: data analysis - pulsars: general}